-House price growth slows in February
+First house price fall for six months

-Annual house price growth slowed in February, Nationwide says
+UK house prices fell in February, Nationwide says

-Annual house price growth slowed in the UK last month, according to the Nationwide building society.
+UK house prices have recorded their first month-on-month fall since August, according to the Nationwide.

+The building society said average UK property prices in February were 0.3% down on the previous month.

+This monthly change is generally regarded as a volatile measure of house prices, but the Nationwide said it reflected the wider picture.

-Prices grew at an annual rate of 2.2% in February, the lender said, down from January's figure of 3.2%.
+The annual growth in house prices to February slowed to 2.2% from January's figure of 3.2%.

-The drop in the annual rate came as house prices fell by 0.3% in February compared with the month before.
+Consumer confidence, the squeeze in household incomes, a lack of mortgage activity, and a slowdown in the key London market have all been factors in the slowdown.

+On Wednesday, estate agent chain Foxtons reported a slump in profits, saying that activity in the London housing market was near historic lows.

-Nationwide said the slowdown in the annual rate was consistent with signs of softening in the household sector in recent months.
+Nationwide said there had been a softening in the household sector in recent months.

 "Retail sales were relatively soft over the Christmas period and at the start of the new year, as were key measures of consumer confidence, as the squeeze on household incomes continued to take its toll," said Robert Gardner, Nationwide's chief economist.